 I. OBJECTIVE

 This experiment is intended primarily to be an introduction to the ECE 385 Laboratory and equipment.
-The equipment introduced in this experiment includes the student lab kit, the lab station I/O boards, the Agilent MSO6032A oscilloscope and the Hewlett Packard 33120A pulse generator.

 II.
 INTRODUCTION

 A discussion of the theory behind Experiment 1 can be found in the General Guide, parts IV (Design Techniques, GG.22) and VI (Debugging Outside the Lab, GG.29).
 If you have the opportunity, you should read these sections before coming to lab.
 If not, you should read these sections after lab.
 Though the lab portion of Experiment 1 may be completed without reading these sections, understanding of these concepts is critical to both completing the Experiment 1 report and succeeding in the course in general.